-In 2008, business professor Raymond R. Panko published a paper detailed numerous examples of research into human error.
-He wrote that when manually entering data into simple spreadsheets, the probability of a human error was between 18% and 40%.
+In 2008, business professor Raymond R. Panko published a paper detailing numerous examples of research into manual data entry human errors.
+He wrote that when manually inputting a data entry into simple spreadsheets and documents, the probability of a human error was between 18% and 40%.

 In complex spreadsheets and documents, the accuracy of manual data entry decreases and the error rate within documents increases - it’s not that people are lazy or stupid, they’re just people.
 And doing repetitive data entry makes them susceptible to mistakes.

-So we can extrapolate that any complex document put together by a human being will contain at least one, but more likely several errors.
+So we can extrapolate that processing data into any complex document put together by data entry operators will contain several data entry errors.

 The cost of a misplaced decimal

 In 2017, two days before his 19th birthday, a young man in Ireland was mistakenly paid 20,000 euros by an insulation firm where he’d laboured for two-days.
 Unfortunately for the employer, the cash was gone in just three (presumably very memorable) weeks.
 The youth, down on his luck at the time, had seen the windfall as a ‘gift from God’ rather than the result of an incorrect data entry.